5G PCIe network card

 [01-01_00:07:57:883] /etc/udhcpc.d/50default: Adding DNS 61.132.163.68

-When udhcpc obtains an IP address (displayed at the bottom of the output), it indicates that the device has successfully received an IP allocated by the base station and network access is available.
+When udhcpc obtains an IP address (as shown at the bottom of the log), the device has successfully received an IP assigned by the base station and the data connection is established.

-Then, use the ifconfig and ping commands to verify network connectivity:
+Next, use ifconfig and ping commands to verify network connectivity:

 root@QuectelPi:~# ifconfig